octo-technology/sonar-objective-c/README.md

 Releases available from this repository are compliant with SonarQube 4.3.x and above.

+In order not to break compatibility with the original plugin, plugin releases are numbered with 4 digits.

 ###Faux Pas support

 [Faux Pas](http://fauxpasapp.com/) is a wonderful tool to analyse iOS or Mac applications source code, however it is not free.
 A 30 trial version is available [here](http://fauxpasapp.com/try/).